 When Anne and Gene Culver, late of Florissant, Missouri, welcomed their third child into the world some 52 years ago, I can guarantee they weren’t envisioning a day when I’d be this old, having this procedure.
-But I sure felt like a tiny little kid.
-I’m looking balefully at people having a beer on the sidewalk, or at the fancy chocolates lined up at REI by the check-out stand.
+But I wished for either or both of them to be holding my hand!
+I felt like a tiny little kid, curled up nearly fetally on the exam table.
+Even before it started, I had the self-pity on full tank: looking balefully at people having a beer on the sidewalk, or at the fancy chocolates lined up by the check-out stand at REI.
+Poor baby Keri!

 But no!
 Not today!
 There will be no indulging my (many, many) whims today.
 It’s all liquid diet for a day before this treatment, which I have been dreading ever since I heard about it.
 I’m not dreading the treatment – I am freaked about the liquid diet day.